GNOME/glib/docs/win32-build.md

  Please see [the Meson docs](https://mesonbuild.com/Builtin-options.html#core-options) for an explanation for `--buildtype`.

- The path passed for `--prefix` need not to be on the same drive as where the build is carried out, but it is recommended to use forward slashes for this path.
+ The path passed for `--prefix` does not need to be on the same drive as where the build is carried out, but it is recommended to use forward slashes for this path.
 The `--backend=vs` option can be used if the Visual Studio project generator is preferred over using Ninja.